Canon M10 vs Sony NEX-C3

 It is notable that the M10 offers wifi support, while the NEX-C3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M10 and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the NEX-C3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the M10 and NEX-C3 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Sony NEX-C3 Manual.

 So how do things add up?
 Is the Canon M10 better than the Sony NEX-C3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.